Particular/docs.particular.net/servicecontrol/servicecontrol-instances/configuration.md

 ### ServiceControl/ForwardErrorMessages

 Use this setting to configure whether processed error messages are forwarded to another queue or not.
-This entry should be set to `false` if there is no external process reading messages from the [`ServiceBus/ErrorLogQueue`]()<!-- TODO: Add anchor link -->.
+This entry should be set to `false` if there is no external process reading messages from the [`ServiceBus/ErrorLogQueue`](#transport-servicecontrolforwarderrormessages).

 | Context | Name |
 | --- | --- |